 Meanwhile, across the road, the 1970s:

 Anyway, back at Block 70, arguably the best bits are those facing onto Erkelenzdamm.
-Interestingly, these used to face onto another waterway – the Luisenstadt canal – filled in before the first world war I think, but whose route is still clearly visible (if you look at the map again, you can see how it ran north from the Landwehrkanal (east west), through Wassertorplatz (clue’s in the name) up to Michaelkirchplatz (a basin still filled with water) then turned 90 degrees east to curve round and up to the Spree.
+Interestingly, these used to face onto another waterway – the Luisenstadt canal – filled in before the first world war I think, but whose route is still clearly visible – if you look at a map again, you can see how it ran north from the Landwehrkanal (east west), through Wassertorplatz (clue’s in the name) up to Michaelkirchplatz (a basin still filled with water) then turned 90 degrees east to curve round and up to the Spree.
 Basically, just follow the streets ending in ‘damm’.
 Perhaps I’ll start a campaign to reopen it, just after I’ve bought a flat in a prominent overlooking position.
 A view of water adds soooo much to property prices you know darling…